Slow Cooker Greek Chicken

 Instructions

-- Whisk the yogurt, garlic, lemon juice, lemon zest, and salt together in a medium bowl.
+- Whisk the yogurt, garlic, lemon juice, lemon zest, and 3/4 teaspoon of the salt together in a medium bowl.

 - Place the chicken in a 6-quart slow cooker.
-Pour over ⅓ cup Greek yogurt marinade over the chicken, tossing to coat.
+Sprinkle evenly with 3/4 teaspoon of the salt.
+Pour over ⅓ cup Greek yogurt sauce over the chicken, tossing to coat.
 Cover the remaining yogurt marinade and refrigerate while the chicken cooks.

-- Cover the chicken and cook on high for 3-4 hours or on low for 5-6 until the chicken is tender and cooked through.
+- Cover the chicken and cook on high for 2-4 hours or on low for 4-6 until the chicken is tender and cooked through.
+Time will depend on your specific slow cooker, so check early the first time you make this to avoid dry chicken.

-- Serve with the remaining ⅓ cup Greek yogurt marinade on the side for dipping or drizzled on top.
+- Serve with the remaining ⅓ cup Greek sauce marinade on the side for dipping or drizzled on top.

 This was a big hit at my house!
 My 7 and 9 year old boys both loved it, and often ate it on its own with some of the fixings (tomato, parsley, etc).
 Very easy to make, flavourful.
 If you’re a singleton, you might want to halve the recipe as it yields a lot.